Sunday, April 6, 2008

 2 Comments:

-Growing up, El Cid was my favorite movie.
-My admiration for him soured when I learned that his extreme right wing politics went far further than just hawking guns during the funerals of murdered high school kids.
+April 11, 2008 at 4:09 PMGrowing up, El Cid was my favorite movie.
+My admiration for him soured when I learned that his extreme right wing politics went far further than just hawking guns during the funerals of murdered high school kids.- LET'S TALK said...